 \subsection{Preliminary statistical analysis}

-We first estimate the probability to favour a flow as a function of its length by a statistical analysis.
-We define $P(Favor|S=x)$, the probability to favour a flow of size $s$, as follows:
+We first estimate the probability of favoring a flow as a function of its length by a statistical analysis.
+We define $P(Favor|S=s)$, the probability to favor a flow of size $s$, as follows:

-with $fa_{i}$, the number of packets which have been favoured and $R_{i}$ the number of retransmitted packets of a given $i$ flow.
-The number of favoured packets corresponds to the number of packets selected to be favoured at the router queue.
+with $fa_{i}$, the number of packets which have been favored and $R_{i}$ the number of retransmitted packets of a given $i$ flow.
+The number of favored packets corresponds to the number of packets selected to be favored at the router queue.
 Figure \ref{fig:probaction} gives the results obtained and shows that:

-\begin{itemize} \item the flows with a size of two packets are always favoured; \item the middle sized flows that mainly remain in a slow-start phase are less favoured compared to short flows.
-The ratio reaches 50\% meaning that one packet among two is favoured; \item long TCP flows get a favouring ratio around 70\%. \end{itemize}
+\begin{itemize} \item flows with a size of two packets are always favored; \item middle sized flows that mainly remain in a slow-start phase are less favored compared to short flows.
+The ratio reaches 50\% meaning that one packet out of two is favored; \item long TCP flows get a favoring ratio around 70\%. \end{itemize}

 We also investigate the ratio of packets dropped resulting from the push-out algorithm as a function of the flow length in order to assess whether some flows are more penalised by push-out.
-As shown, Figure \ref{fig:propo}, the mean is about 30\% for all flows, meaning that the push-out algorithm does not impact more short than long TCP flows.
+As shown, Figure \ref{fig:propo}, the mean is about 30\% for all flows, meaning that the push-out algorithm does not impact short than long TCP flows.

-We now propose to build a stochastic model of Figure \ref{fig:probaction} in the following.
+We now propose to build a stochastic model to explain and better understand the shape of Figure \ref{fig:probaction} in the following.